Alstonargodi/AlstonArgodi/README.md

 ## Others 📝

-Besides that I also like to challenge myself in [HackerRank](https://www.hackerrank.com/alstonargodi01) and if you want to know more ?
-Connect with me on my [Twitter](https://twitter.com/ArgodiI),sometimes I write a short story when I'm bored or tired, I'm pouring my boredom into [Medium](https://medium.com/@alstonargodi)
+Besides that I also like to challenge myself in [HackerRank](https://www.hackerrank.com/alstonargodi01) and if you want to know me more ? please connect with me on  [Twitter](https://twitter.com/ArgodiI),sometimes I write a short story when I'm bored or tired, I'm pouring my boredom into [Medium](https://medium.com/@alstonargodi)

 ## Main ⚙️